Volunteer Services and Donation Opportunities

 What is included in the background check and drug testing process?

 The background check is done on site by our security officers.
 We use an electronic fingerprinting system that is connected to the Virginia State Police.
 We also conduct the drug testing on site.
-This drug test is an oral one that takes three minutes.
+This drug test is an oral one that takes five minutes.
 While all volunteers are fingerprinted, only the ones that will have direct contact with our individuals are drug tested.

 How will I learn about the duties I will be performing as a volunteer?